BTNeandertha1/BTDiablo/README.md

 		 - 15% All Resistance

 ## Monsters
+- All Monster resistances that were 116+% are now reduced to 115% (Infinity can break all immunes)
 - After First Quest Kill, All Act Bosses Always Drop their Essence (only 1)
 - Mephisto can fly now
 - Summoner has 3x HP and crits 3x as often